 A strata is similar to a frittata or a quiche, but it is a layered casserole primarily made with bread, eggs and cheese.

 A frittata can be served hot or cold.
-Tortilla Española, or Spanish Tortilla is a similar dish made with potatoes, onions and eggs that is served both hot or cold in Spain, and it’s also served as a tapa in tapa bars.
+Tortilla Española, or Spanish Omelette is a similar dish made with potatoes, onions and eggs that is served both hot or cold in Spain, and it’s also served as a tapa in tapa bars.